Veronica (media): Television

-Veronica's Years as Public Broadcaster (1976-1995)
+Veronica's years as public broadcaster (1976–1995)

 The Association resulted from a pirate radio station, Radio Veronica, which broadcast from a ship on international waters off the coast of the Netherlands between 1959 and 1974.
 The wave appearing in the logo hearkens back to that time.
 The name Veronica is a derivation of the abbreviation VRON (Vrije Radio Omroep Nederland / Free Radio Broadcasting station Netherlands).

 After the pirate-activities became legally impossible (31 August 1974), Veronica transformed itself into the Veronica Broadcasting Association (Veronica Omroep Organisatie, short VOO), enabling it to gain a legal radio and television license within the Public broadcasting system.
-It finally got a licence on 28 December 1975.
+It finally was given a license on 28 December 1975.
 The first television broadcast of Veronica was on 21 April 1976.
 Within a decade it became one of the largest public broadcasters and the trademark was tested as being more popular than Coca-Cola.

+In 1990, it was revealed that Veronica used dfl 7-10 million to illegally finance RTL 4, which was initially named RTL Veronique.
+Veronica lost its appeal case in 1993 and had the risk of being suspended for seven weeks from the public system due to improper management.